Razz4780/qemu_test_runner/README.md

 }
 ```

-# Tests
+# Testing this program
-A subset of tests can by run with a simple command:
+A subset of tests for this program can be run with a simple command:
 ```
 cargo test
 ```